cpp-for-yourself/lectures-and-homeworks/lectures/memory_and_smart_pointers.md

 All in all, `std::unique_ptr` is an extremely useful tool!
 Use it all the time when you need to allocate some persistent data on the heap!
 It mimics raw pointers very closely without any of their downsides and costing us ([nearly](https://youtu.be/rHIkrotSwcc?si=G1yWs9zJ59od6aMj)) nothing at runtime.
 <!-- If you are interested in why I said "nearly", watch this CppCon talk by Chandler Carruth, it is an amazing talk about what we call a "zero-cost abstraction" and why they probably don't really exist.
 Thanks me later! -->

-### `std::shared_ptr`
+#### `std::shared_ptr`
 Another smart pointer that is extremely popular is the [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr).
 As the name suggest, just as `std::unique_ptr` models unique ownership over some data, `std::shared_ptr` models, well, **shared ownership**.

 Under the hood, it is also a RAII container but, unlike the unique pointer, it does not delete its copy constructor and assignment operators.
 Rather, `std::shared_ptr` implements the so-called "reference counting" under the hood.
-Essentially, it has a `static` entry (and we talked about using [`static` with classes](static_in_classes.md) before) that keeps track of how many instances of this `shared_ptr` point to any particular underlying data.
+Essentially, it keeps track of how many instances of this `shared_ptr` point to any particular underlying data.
 If a new copy is created, this counter is incremented and if some instance is destroyed it gets decremented.
 Only once all of them are destroyed, i.e., no one points to the data, the data is freed.

+I hope that you now see why the ownership is shared.
+Any of the `shared_ptr` instances can be the last surviving one and so can be the one that removes the data, and whoever removes the data owns it!

 We create a `std::shared_ptr` in a very similar way to `std::unique_ptr`, by either using its constructor that also takes a raw pointer or using the `std::make_shared` helper function that allocates the needed object under the hood.
 ```cpp